fengkx/NodeRSSBot/README.md

 /viewall   - view all subscriptions and number of subscribers need to enable in settings，add raw to show links
 ```

+You can add channel id to subscribe a feed for a channel in private chat after add the bot as administrator
+for example `/sub <channel id > <feed url>` (channel id is startwith @)

 You can send a opml file directly to import feed
 viewall can only be uesed in private chat

 # Depolyment